StefanKubala/cinecritic/README.md

 # Cinecritic
+This web application uses the API from [OMDBAPI.com](http://www.omdbapi.com/) and allows users to search for movies by their title.
+When you enter a movie title, a list of movies matching the search title will be displayed.
+By clicking on a specific movie, the user can access information about the movie, including its IMDB rating, cast list, director, movie length, and a short description.

+A unique functionality of the app is the ability for the user to add their own rating to the movie.
+These ratings are stored in localstorage for each user.
+Rated movies are also stored in a separate list that shows all movies that the user has rated.

-This is web application to search movies from [OMDBAPI.com](http://www.omdbapi.com/).
-It allows users to find movies, view detailed information about them, and save rated movies to LocalStorage.
+This web application allows users to easily browse movies, get information about them and store their own ratings, enhancing their personal movie experience.

 ## Features